This blog provides information for educational purposes only. Read our complete summary for more info.

 Stills made from old radiators, sheetmetal, plastic barrels and other such materials are questionable at best and extremely dangerous at worst.
-Always insist on using stills that are made from pure copper.
+Always insist on using stills that are made from pure copper or 304 stainless steel.
 Old time moonshiners in the Appalachian hills used copper and modern commercial distilleries use it too.
 Also, always use lead free solder and water based flux to assemble a still.
 There are plenty of guides and videos on the internet on how to make a moonshine still.

 The best way to avoid being featured in the whole house barbecue section of the 5 o'clock news is to not operate a moonshine still indoors.
 Following the safety procedures outlined in this article will keep one relatively safe, but from time to time even the most experienced moonshiners encounter dangerous situations that they haven't planned for.
 If you do happen to make a mistake while distilling, and your moonshining session turns into a fire drill, it's going to be a lot less of a downer outdoors than it will be in a kitchen or living room.
 When it comes to location, always follow this one simple rule: always distill outdoors!